 That February brought a special honor when the concert band was selected to perform at the state Music Educators Convention.
 Mr. Wells directed the band through an energetic program to a standing ovation.
 At the same convention, CHS Principal Ron Wright, was recognized for his support of music education at Clover High School as he was named the SC Principal of the Year by the SCMEA.
 The band concluded the 2007-2008 year with another slate of straight superiors at grade six Concert Festival and another SCBDA OPA award.

-Original history prepared by: Debbie Wingard, Phil Wingard, and Ron Wright.
-Updated in 2013 by Eric Wells and Charity Kimmel.
+Original history prepared by: Debbie Wingard, Phil Wingard, Ron Wright, Eric Wells and Charity Kimmel.
+Updated in 2018 by Joe Gulledge

 The Bands of Clover 1625 Hwy 55 East Clover, SC 29710 (803) 810-8234